-At its nerve centre is the silicon-capital Bengaluru (Bangalore), overfed with the good life.
-Scattered around the epicurean city are rolling hills rife with spice and coffee plantations, the regal splendour of Mysore and jungles teeming with monkeys, tigers and Asia’s biggest population of elephants.
+At its nerve centre is the capital, Bengaluru (Bangalore), a progressive cybercity famous for its craft-beer and restaurant scene.
+Heading out of town you'll encounter the evergreen rolling hills of Kodagu, dotted with spice and coffee plantations, the regal splendour of Mysuru (Mysore), and jungles teeming with monkeys, tigers and Asia’s biggest population of elephants.

-If that all sounds too mainstream, head to the counter-cultural enclave of tranquil Hampi with hammocks, psychedelic sunsets and boulder-strewn ruins.
-Or the blissful beaches of Gokarna, a beach haven minus the doof doof.
-Or better yet, leave the tourists behind entirely and take a journey to stunning Islamic ruins of northern Karnataka.
+If that all sounds too mainstream, head to the countercultural enclave of tranquil Hampi, with hammocks, psychedelic sunsets and boulder-strewn ruins.
+Or the blissful, virtually untouched coastline around Gokarna, blessed with beautiful coves and empty sands.
+Or leave the tourist trail behind entirely and take a journey to the evocative Islamic ruins of northern Karnataka.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Karnataka.